 During the event

-Sponsored notifications - Send an Announcement "from" a Sponsor that prompts attendees to go to their booth or website.
+Sponsored notifications - Send an Announcement on behalf of a Sponsor that prompts attendees to go to their booth or website.

 Important Agenda reminders - Remind attendees that the keynote presentation starts in 5 minutes, or that snacks are available in the rotunda.

-Staff updates - Have staff, speakers, captioners, and other event workers join the event as attendees and add them to hidden groups.
-This lets you quickly send reminders for upcoming duties, sessions, and event meetings, and attendees won't see a thing. 🤫
+Staff updates - Have moderators, speakers, captioners, and other event staff join the event as attendees and add them to hidden groups.
+This lets you quickly send reminders for upcoming duties, sessions, and event meetings exclusively to your stakeholders. 🤫

 After the Event